dujanhung/evtsbx-api-doc/enum/block_type.md

 the body and all 6 lights could be painted independently.

 >[!IMPORTANT]
->the lights can't be painted with `es.MultiBlock.Paint()` . only player could paint it.
+>the light can't be painted with `es.MultiBlock.Paint()` . only player could paint it.

 ___